Category 3 IPA (Cat 3) – Florida Style IPA

 Brewed with loads of malts and loads of hops, this golden India Pale Ale is true to the style while maintaining a balance between malty and bitter.
 A special blend of American hops give this beer its unique flavor.
 Although fruity and citrusy, this beer has only four ingredients: malt, hops, yeast and water.

-This is the first beer Mike ever entered in a homebrew competition and it received an award that day.
+Interesting Fact: This is the first beer Mike ever entered in a homebrew competition and it received an award that day.
 It was at Havana Hideout in Lake Worth, FL.

 Caramel Cream Ale